The Ultimate Guide to Headless CMS

 Conclusion

-Headless CMS makes sense in a world where you don’t necessarily know where your information will be available tomorrow.
+Headless CMS makes sense in a world where you don’t necessarily know where your information will be presented tomorrow.
 The combination of a database + an API for distributing to any channel is unbeatable.

 As we have seen, headless CMS is not without its challenges.
 However, we believe these can be overcome with smart strategies like the involvement of next generation capabilities.

 Content is essentially data.
-Having a method for treating data easily and predictably will not grow old or stale—it’s in the very foundation of communication.
-The question is to what degree headless CMS will come closer to what it initially distanced itself from: the traditional CMS.
+Having a method for treating data easily and predictably will not grow old or stale.
+It’s in the very foundation of communication.
+The question is to what degree headless CMS will come closer to what it initially distanced itself from: The traditional CMS.

 We believe that flexibility will be the key ingredient for successful vendors in years to come.
 The flexibility to choose the components you need to please both developers and content editors at any time, in a constantly shifting environment.